bibek22/blog/content/xargs-intro.md

 $ ls -t
 ```

-That lists you the files in reverse chronological order.
-But, I like to see the last one at the buttom as the first one alwys gets scrolled up from the screen.
+This lists the files in reverse chronological order.
+But, I like to see the most recent one at the buttom as the first line always gets scrolled up from the screen.
 You put an extra `-r` flag for reversing the order.

-Since you want the last one, you can select that by using `tail` command.
+Since you want the only want the most recent one, you can select that by using `tail` command.
 As such:
 ```bash
 $ ls -tr | tail -n 1
 ```